lnncrs/HappyHillary/README.md

 # HappyHillary

-Functional programming driven data analisys project about Hillary Clinton's mail data leaked in 2016.
+Functional programming driven data analysis project about Hillary Clinton's mail data leaked in 2016.
 The goal is to cross this info with data from press, social networks and polls.

 ### But Why?